leveste/EternalBasher/ModLoaderToMeath00k/readme.md

 Meath00k is a dll that allows the user to override "\*.entities" files with your own decompressed and modified files.
 You don't need to restart the game after editing the file.
 Loading a checkpoint should be enough.
+This script converts mods made for the ModLoader to an "overrides" to use with meath00k, and then moves it to the Doom Eternal folder.

 Prerequisites
 ===============